Go Ad-Free

 People who spend much of their day sitting put themselves in harm's way with cancer, diabetes and heart disease.

 Some health experts have taken to calling sitting the new smoking.
-In other words, a sedentary lifestyle puts you are significant risk for poor cardiovascular outcomes.
+In other words, a sedentary lifestyle puts you at significant risk for poor cardiovascular outcomes.
+Mounting evidence suggests that poor cardiorespiratory fitness also increases your risk for cancer.

 How Can We Counteract the Risks of Sitting?

-A new study published in JAMA Network Open suggests that a simple intervention could make a difference (JAMA Network Open, March 27, 2024).
+A study published last year in JAMA Network Open suggests that a simple intervention could make a difference (JAMA Network Open, March 27, 2024).
 This randomized clinical trial involved nearly 300 older adults between 60 and 89 years of age.
 These volunteers were both sedentary and overweight.

 For six months, the researchers coached half the volunteers to stand up and move around at regular intervals.
 They also provided the participants with wrist-worn fitness bands that reminded them to stand.
 Accelerometers measured their activity at the beginning, midpoint and end of the study.
 In addition, each volunteer got a standing desk, a workbook and feedback on their accelerometer data.
 Researchers measured blood pressure at the start and finish of the study.
 During the pandemic, they coached participants on utilizing electronic blood pressure monitors.